-Most of us follow a strategy that we perceive is prudent and well thought out, until we discover that it is no longer working.
+Most of us follow a strategy that we perceive is prudent and well thought out until we discover that it is no longer working.
 What do we do?
-The results that we are attempting to create may not be not there; how long should we keep trying?
-Albert Einstein is widely credited with saying “the definition of insanity is doing the same thing over and over but expecting a different result”.
+The results we are attempting to create may not be there; how long should we keep trying?
+Albert Einstein is widely credited with saying “the definition of insanity is doing the same thing over and over but expecting a different result.”
 There may come a point where you or I will acknowledge that it is time to come up with a new strategy.

-One of my favorite rock groups was Traveling Wilbury’s, in their song, “End of The Line,” has a verse with a great message:
+One of my favorite rock groups was Traveling Wilburys, in their song, “End of The Line,” there is a verse with a great message:

 Maybe a diamond ring”